jhenninot/hass-comapsmarthome/README.md

 Does not support:

 * Mulitple housings
-* Programs (a program is a set of schedules to apply to your different zones)
 * Other type of Comap thermal devices than pilot wire

 ## Current limitations

-* Polling interval is not customizable for climates and switches
+* Polling interval is not customizable for climate entities (30 sec for all climate entities)
 * Any manual instruction is set for 2 hours by default
 * Your applied schedule will cancel any temporary orders - this is Comap behavior